senis000/HoloBMI_ANALYSIS_python/README.md

-# HoloBMI_ANALYSIS_python
+# HoloBMI Analysis in python
- Bunch of analysis in python for the HoloBMI paper
+ Bunch of analysis in python for the HoloBMI paper.
+ Follows similar structure than the python monorepo.
+ However the files will be stored locally (to be shared in globus) and remotely (in typhos?)